 The College of Saint Elizabeth, established by the Sisters of Charity in 1899 as the state's first four-year Catholic college for women, is located on a beautiful 200-acre campus in historical Morris County, about one hour from New York City.
 Continuously accredited by the Middle States Association of Colleges and Universities, CSE is a leader in the education of working adults, both women and men.

 The College offers baccalaureate degrees, master's degree programs, and doctoral programs, and a variety of professional certifications and certificates.
 Preparation for ministry is offered through the Center for Ministry and Spirituality.

-Annunciation Center, the College's arts and education building, houses the Therese A. Maloney Art Gallery, the 560-seat Dolan Performance Center, the Holocaust Education Resource Center, as well as the departments of art, music, and theology.
+Annunciation Center, the College's arts and education building, houses the Therese A. Maloney Art Gallery, the 560-seat Dolan Performance Center, the Center for Holocaust and Genocide Education, as well as the departments of art, music, and theology.

 Activities on campus include many student-run organizations and a wide variety of social, cultural, service, and athletic events.